Dwergar/OOP/README.txt

-This is, hopefully, collection of laboratory works done by Boltashov M.A..
+This is, hopefully, collection of laboratory works done by Boltashov M.A., student of group 5, course 2 of FIT, enrolled in BSTU.